-Scenario Overview
+Scenario Results

 Calculations were determined using the Texas Physician Pipeline Model tool.
-This section focuses on primary care specialties and psychiatry.
-It provides four different scenarios that consider the impact that changes in the number of UME and GME slots would have on the number physicians practicing within different specialties in Texas.
-For UME projections, the years used to determine the number of additional individuals that would need to graduate from Texas medical schools were 2026-2032.
-These years were used because UME takes four years, and therefore students who begin their UME in 2022 would graduate in 2026.
-For GME projections, the years used to determine the number of additional residency slots was 2023-2032.
-In each of the tables (Tables 4-7), the number of additional slots that are needed to close the projected deficit must be added year over year, cumulatively.
-Finally, the model and results from the model utilize data on UME and GME as of early 2020.
+For UME projections, the years used to determine the number of additional graduates that would need to graduate from Texas medical schools were 2026-2032.
+These years were used based on the fact that UME takes four years, and therefore matriculants who begin their UME in 2022 would graduate in 2026.
+For GME projections, the years used to determine the number of additional residencies was 2023-2032.

+UME